 - debian linux does not include inetd, it can be installed as package openbsd-inetd (usually as a dependence of other network packages) - BSD systems inetd does not start by default (variables inetd and inetd_flags of rc.conf).
-Some provide a sample configuration file at /etc/examples/inetd.conf inetd and tcpwrappers
+Some provide a sample configuration file at /etc/examples/inetd.conf inetd and tcpwrappers inetd and tcpwrappers inetd and tcpwrappers →tcpwrappers

-- Fedora linux, (as do some distrbutions of linux), does not include inetd.
-It includes xinetd a inetd replacement - However, it is no necessary to use xinetd to use such services such as telnetd or ftpd - For example, should have we installed pure-ftpd as the ftp server we can enable that ftp service by doing inetd and tcpwrappers →tcpwrappers

-- # systemctl enable pure-ftpd - # systemctl start pure-ftpd
+- Fedora linux, (as do some distributions of linux), does not include inetd.
+It includes xinetd, a inetd replacement - However, it is no necessary to use xinetd to use such services such as telnetd or ftpd - For example, should have we installed pure-ftpd as the ftp server we can enable that ftp service by doing - # systemctl enable pure-ftpd - # systemctl start pure-ftpd